flauc/angular2-notifications/docs/toastNotifications.md

-# Toast Notifications (regular "on-page" notifications) Documentation
+# Toast Notifications Documentation
+Toast notifications are regular on-page notifications.

 ## Setup
 Download the library with npm